rerun-io/rerun/docs/content/howto/visualization/configure-viewer-through-code.md

 )
 ```

-Beyond instantiating the space views, there are 3 parameters you may want to specify: `name`, `origin`, and `contents`.
+Beyond instantiating the views, there are 3 parameters you may want to specify: `name`, `origin`, and `contents`.

 `name` is simply the name of the view used as a label in the viewer.